 Only the most relevant aspects of the standard are detailed due to its extension.
-However, the full standard can be downloaded PDF.

 The standard establishes the spring classification in three groups depending on their thickness.
 This distinction affects the manufacture processes.
 It also defines if the spring should have supporting surfaces (reduced thickness).
 The groups are:

 |1||< 1.25 mm||NO|

 For the manufacture of disc springs the use of steels with an elasticity module of 206.000 N/mm2 such as DIN 17221 (51CrMoV4) and DIN 17222 (51CrV4) is established as a standard rule.
 It should be considered that carbon steels DIN 1.1231 (CK 67) and DIN 1.1248 (CK 75) will only be used for the manufacture of Group-1 springs.
 However, other materials, such as stainless steels or copper alloys, which have different elasticity module, can also be used.
 You may contact with us for different dimensions and materials which are not included in the standard.

 According to the group the spring to be manufactured belongs to, the standard establishes the manufacture procedures as well as the surface finishing: